We call our senior management team the 'Executive Leadership Team'. It's responsible for the day to day running of Scottish Enterprise

 Iain has been with Scottish Enterprise since 1991 holding a number of finance and corporate planning roles.
 He is a qualified Chartered Accountant and has held a range of non executive positions in Scottish further education institutes and the public sector.

-Executive Director, Business Networks and Communications
+Managing Director, Business Networks and Communications

 Linda was appointed Senior Director of Business Networks & Communications in 2005.
 In this role she has responsibility for the organisation’s international and domestic marketing and communications activity and customer intelligence; stakeholder engagement – nurturing and supporting parliamentary, partner and key influencer relationships; and Scottish Enterprise’s International Networks which include the Globalscot community and TalentScotland.
 Linda also has responsibility for Corporate Office functions and the Scottish Single Business Portal Programme.
 Linda is a member of the Scottish Enterprise Executive Leadership team.